team-friendo/signal-boost/README.md

 # Use the CLI <a name="cli"></a>

-You can administer any running signalboost instance with:
+You can administer any running Signalboost instance with:

 ``` shell
 $ boost <command> <options>